wharton/django-base-theme/README.md

 ### Using Gulp to automate your front-end workflow

 Included in this repo is an example gulpfile (copied from: http://www.revsys.com/blog/2014/oct/21/ultimate-front-end-development-setup/).
-But, if you use Gulp, you will need to add it to your project's root directory.
+But, if you use Gulp, you will need to manually add it to your project's root directory.
 For more info on how to use Gulp go here: http://gulpjs.com.

 ### Contributors